As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Can You Reuse Rock Tumbler Grit?

-The slurry that results from rock tumbling contains rock particles, dirt from the rocks, and even minute pieces of plant material.
-It is almost impossible to separate the grit from the rest.
-If the slurry contains bits of rock that are bigger than the grit, they will ruin the next batch of rocks you tumble.
+The slurry created during rock tumbling is a messy mixture of rock particles, dirt, and even tiny bits of plant material.
+Separating the grit from this slurry is nearly impossible.
+If any rock fragments larger than the grit remain, they can damage the next batch of rocks you tumble.

 TIP: Check out the detailed guide on reusing rock tumbler grit.
 If you want to know more: